Products

 mergeObjects Merges multiple fields into a single object.

-These are applied via a transform array in a connector or pipeline.
+Transformations are applied via the transform array in connector or pipeline configurations.

 transform: [{